The best of both worlds - The potentials and pitfalls of mutual value co-creation in-between academia and practice

 Module 2, Elective C

-A toolkit for communicating the impact of your research - internal and external audiences, media and messages
+A toolkit for communicating the impact of your research - audiences, modes, media and interactions

-This module aims at establishing a solid foundation for the development of industrial PhDs’ communication competence with a view to enhancing the ability and motivation for effectively communicating the value of their research in a multi-stakeholder research set-up.The module takes as its point of departure that:
+This module aims at establishing a solid foundation for the development of the Industrial PhDs’ communication competence with a view to enhancing the ability and motivation for effectively communicating the value of their research in a multi-stakeholder research set-up.The module takes as its point of departure that: